CiE-CS: CiE Conference Organisation Guidelines

 The schedule can contain half a day for an excursion.

 The local organizers of a CiE conference are completely responsible for the budget of their conference.
-They decide on the registration fee from which they have to fund the general costs of running the conference, the purchase of the LNCS volumes, the printing of the set of notes with the abstracts, and the travel and accommodation expenses of tutorial and invited speakers.
+They decide on the registration fee from which they have to fund the general costs of running the conference, the purchase of the LNCS volumes, the production of the set of the abstract booklet (electronically or in print), and the travel and accommodation expenses of tutorial and invited (plenary) speakers.
 Tutorial and invited speakers should get their full travel and accommodation expenses paid.
 It is not expected to pay per diems or honoraria on top of that.
 Special session organizers and speakers get no reimbursement from the conference.
 The organizers are encouraged to provide travel grants for students and junior researchers.
 In particular, they are encouraged to get ASL sponsorship.
 (Note that the ASL travel grant deadline will be three months before the first day of the conference.)

 The registration fee should be kept as low as possible as some parts of the CiE community still find it difficult to pay the registration fees that are common in computer science.
 Organizers are encouraged to have a special rate for students that is considerably lower than the regular registration rate.
 Early registration rates of the past years are given below; there is typically an early registration deadline in May after which the registration fee goes up by about 25-30%:

-Registration fees include the LNCS volume, the local volume of unpublished papers, and the reception.
+Registration fees include the LNCS volume, the booklet of unpublished abstracts, and the reception.
 They do not normally include an excursion or the banquet.

 Tutorial speakers, invited speakers, and speakers at special sessions do not have to pay the registration fee.
 Similarly, Steering Committee members, the PC chairs, special session organizers, and local organizers do not have to pay the registration fee.
 Programme Committee members who are neither chairs nor SC members do have to pay the regular fee (unless the organizers decide otherwise).